RookieFeng/ipa_re_sign/README.md

 ## Usage

+*1*  set execution permissions to  Resign.sh or Resign_en.sh  eg : chmod +x ./Resign_en.sh

-*1*  drag 'Resign_en.sh' to command line tool
+*2*  drag 'Resign_en.sh' to command line tool

-*2* according to the prompt message, select the distribution certificate  you would like to use.
+*3* according to the prompt message, select the distribution certificate  you would like to use.
 Only select content within double quotes   Eg. iPhone Distribution : ****.co .,LTD.

-_3_ drag the ipa file to command line tool
+_4_ drag the ipa file to command line tool

-*4* drag the mobileprovision file to command line tool
+*5* drag the mobileprovision file to command line tool

-*5* input the new BundleID
+*6* input the new BundleID

-*6* Done !  (if no error occurs 😂)
+*7* Done !  (if no error occurs 😂)

 ------